xCDAT/xcdat-validation/scripts/performance-benchmarks/README.md

    ```

 2. (REQUIRED for external users) Download the datasets from ESGF.

-   You can either use (1) `1_esgf_download_datasets.py`, which downloads the files using
+   You can either download files via (1) `1_esgf_download_datasets.py` (wget/HTTP) or
-   ESGF wget scripts (2) **Download the files from ESGF2's Globus endpoint**.
-If you download
-   the files using Globus, make sure they are stored correctly in the sub-directories
+   (2) **ESGF2 Globus endpoint**.
+If you download the datasets using (2), make sure they
-   found in `scripts/performance-benchmarks/input-dataset` (each sub-directory
+   are organized correctly by file size `scripts/performance-benchmarks/input-dataset`.
-   corresponds to a multi-file dataset, labeled by size).
-Links to Globus are located
-   in the "Links to Datasets on ESGF" section below.
+   Links to Globus are located in the "Links to Datasets on ESGF" section below.

    ```bash
      python scripts/performance-benchmarks/1_esgf_download_datasets.py